Mission & Vision

 Miriam Seifter, Faculty Co‑Director

-Miriam Seifter is a Professor of Law and Rowe Faculty Fellow in Regulatory Law at the University of Wisconsin Law School.
+Miriam Seifter is the Richard E. Johnson Bascom Professor of Law at the University of Wisconsin Law School.
 Her recent work examines state constitutional and administrative law, with a focus on challenges facing democracy at the state level.
 She teaches state and local government law, administrative law, and property law and is a co-founder of the State and Local Government Law Blog.

 For more, see Miriam’s full bio and her publications, or follow Miriam on Twitter: @MiriamSeifter.